-5. PROTESTS
+6. PROTESTS

-No protest or appeal will be entertained unless the protesting or appealing Club has paid the affiliation fee for the current season.
+No protest will be entertained unless the protesting Club has paid the affiliation fee for the current season.
 Protests must be made within seven days of the incident occurring.
-Should any protesting Club be found to be in possession of any knowledge which, if properly used, might have obviated the protest, or having been guilty of any breach of rules during or arising out of the match or matter in dispute, the Council (or Committee) shall take this into consideration and shall have power to dismiss the protest, retain the fees, and deal with the protesting Club as they think fit.
+Should any protesting Club be found to be in possession of any knowledge which, if properly used, might have obviated the protest, or having been guilty of any breach of rules during or arising out of the match or matter in dispute, the Council (or Committee) shall take this into consideration and shall have power to dismiss the protest and deal with the protesting Club as they think fit.